 Most of our projects start with base pricing for the necessities (Main invitation, reply and details) and a list of “optional add-ons” that can be explored during the design process.
 We want you to be able to pick and choose between the bells and whistles most important to you.
-Our custom suites typically start at $18 per suite.
+A custom design experience is a $2-$10k investment for invitations.
+Most of our clients invest $30-$100 per guest for their stationery- Including save the dates, invitations, and wedding day items.
 Our semi-custom options start at $6 per suite. (a "Suite" Includes the Main Invitation, reply card, mailing envelope and RSVP envelope with return addressing)

 What can I do to keep costs down?
 There are a couple of ways to keep costs down when it comes to your wedding stationery.